magento/merchdocs/src/tax/tax-settings-general.md

 Admin [permissions]({% link system/permissions.md %}) can be set to restrict access to [tax resources]({% link system/permissions-role-resources.md %}), based on the business “need to know.”
 To create an Admin role with access to tax settings, choose both the Sales/Tax and System/Tax resources.
 If setting up a website for a region that differs from your default shipping point of origin, you must also allow access to the System/Shipping resources for the role.
 The shipping settings determine the store tax rate that is used for catalog prices.

-## To configure the general tax settings:
+## Configure the general tax settings

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

 1. For a multisite configuration, set **Store View** to the website and store that is the target of the configuration.

 1. Complete the following configuration settings.

    If necessary, clear the **Use System value** checkbox of any settings that are grayed out.

 ### Tax Classes